Bipolar Disorder Treatment

 • Thoughts of suicide or a negative outlook on oneself

 Mixed episodes can also occur, featuring simultaneous symptoms of both manic and depressive episodes.
+If you or someone you know is experiencing any of these symptoms, give us a call.

 The precise cause of bipolar disorder remains uncertain, but it is thought to result from a mix of genetic and environmental factors.
-These include:

 • Neurobiological elements: Imbalances in specific neurotransmitters and structural differences in the brain might influence the occurrence of bipolar disorder.

-Talk therapy, also known as psychotherapy, is a common approach for addressing bipolar disorder.
-Among its different types, Cognitive Behavioral Therapy (CBT) stands out for its effectiveness in identifying and modifying negative thought patterns and behaviors associated with mood swings.
+One form in particular, cognitive behavioral therapy (CBT), stands out for its effectiveness in identifying and modifying negative thought patterns or behaviors associated with mood swings.

-Lifestyle Adjustments
+Lifestyle Adjustments to Manage Symptoms

 • Maintaining a consistent sleep schedule